Suvadhana

-Princess Suvadhana (สุวัทนา; RTGS: Suwatthana, 15 April 1906 – 10 October 1985) was the royal consort of King Vajiravudh (or Rama VI) of Siam.
+Princess Suvadhana (สุวัทนา; RTGS: Suwatthana, 15 April 1905 – 10 October 1985) was the royal consort of King Vajiravudh (or Rama VI) of Siam.
 Her original name was Khrueakaeo Abhayavongsa (เครือแก้ว อภัยวงศ์; RTGS: Khruea-kaeo Aphaiwong).
 She was born a commoner; her father was Lord Abhayabhupesa (Lueam Abhayavongsa) and her mother was Ms. Lek Bunnag.

 Life and marriage

 Khrueakaeo first met King Vajiravudh in 1924 during a dramatic production, in which they both acted.
 Soon after, Khrueakaeo was renamed Suvadhana and elevated to the rank of a minor consort.
 Later that same year they were married at the Grand Palace in Bangkok.
-Although King Vajiravudh initiated many Siamese nationalistic policies of the 1920s, his queen Suvadhana was of Khmer descent of Phratabong province (Battambang).
+Although King Vajiravudh initiated many Siamese nationalistic policies of the 1920s, his queen Suvadhana was a daughter of the Thai governor of Phratabong province (Battambang).
 Suvadhana's grand aunt, Khun Chom Iem Busba, was the wife of King Norodom I of Cambodia.